Render-in-the-Loop: Vector Graphics Generation via Visual Self-Feedback: Experiments

 \paragraph{Text-to-SVG Analysis.} As shown in~\cref{tab:main_results} (Left), our method significantly outperforms the optimization-based baselines (VectorFusion, SVGDreamer) in terms of editability and generation quality.
 More importantly, compared to \textbf{OmniSVG} (trained on 2M data), our method (trained on 0.85M) achieves a lower FID and higher CLIP Score.
 Remarkably, our method even surpasses the recent open-weight leader \textbf{InternSVG} (trained on a massive \textbf{16M} dataset (approx. $20\times$ larger than ours)).
 For instance, on the Icon subset, we achieve a lower FID (127.64 vs. 128.80) and higher CLIP Score (0.293 vs. 0.291).
 This verifies our core hypothesis: \emph{seeing} the clear rendering process and explicit layer-wise dependencies is far more effective than \emph{blindly} learning from massive text-code pairs.
 Furthermore, our method outperforms the RL-based \textbf{SVGen}, suggesting that dense visual feedback provides richness that scalar rewards cannot match.

 \paragraph{Image-to-SVG Analysis.} \cref{tab:main_results} (Right) summarizes the reconstruction results.
-Our method demonstrates superior reconstruction capability, particularly in the complex Illustration subset.
-The high DINO score indicates that our model captures the semantic structure of the input image accurately.
-By conditioning on the intermediate rendering results, our model maintains better structural consistency with the target image throughout the generation process, resulting in significantly lower LPIPS scores compared to the open-loop OmniSVG.
+Our method shows superior reconstruction, especially on the complex Illustration subset: the high DINO score reflects accurate semantic structure, and conditioning on intermediate renderings yields better structural consistency and significantly lower LPIPS than the open-loop OmniSVG.